Days after his wedding, Jalen Brunson is on the court with USA Basketball.

 Kerr was thrilled to be wrong.
 Brunson and Marks moved the wedding.
 He would play for his country this summer after all.

-Commence a whirlwind: black-tie wedding in Chicago on Saturday, flight and initial team meeting in Las Vegas on Tuesday, first practice on Wednesday.
-Camp in Las Vegas lasts through Sunday, the first tune-up game comes Monday against Puerto Rico, and then more games follow in Spain and the United Arab Emirates before the Americans head to Manila for a tournament that starts Aug.
+Commence a whirlwind: black-tie wedding in Chicago on Saturday, shooting workouts in New York on Monday and Tuesday, flight and initial team meeting in Las Vegas on Wednesday, first practice on Thursday.
+Camp in Las Vegas lasts through Sunday, the first tuneup game comes Monday against Puerto Rico, and then more games follow in Spain and the United Arab Emirates before the Americans head to Manila for a tournament that starts Aug.
 25.

 To put it mildly, USA Basketball was blown away by what Brunson and his now-wife did to make this happen.

 The wedding plans were basically done.
 Invitations had been sent out.
 Everything was booked.
-USA Basketball managing director Grant Hill completely understood – he got engaged July 24, 1998, got married exactly one year to the day later, and had to pass on an invite from his national team because of those plans.
+USA Basketball managing director Grant Hill completely understood — he got engaged July 24, 1998, got married exactly one year to the day later and had to pass on an invitation from his national team because of those plans.

 But Brunson and Marks basically pulled together a new plan within 24 hours.